ADVANCING THE MANAGEMENT OF COW’S MILK PROTEIN ALLERGY

 Eczema, diarrhoea, inconsolable crying

-For infants with mild-moderate CMPA who cannot be breastfed, symptom relief can be achieved by eliminating cow’s milk proteins from the infant’s diet with an extensively hydrolysed formula,21-23 like Althéra® HMO.1-7
+For the majority of infants with CMPA who cannot be breastfed, symptom relief can be achieved by eliminating cow’s milk proteins from the infant’s diet with an extensively hydrolysed formula,21-23 like Althéra® HMO.1-7

 However, not all extensively hydrolysed formulas are the same.
 Althéra® HMO has the smallest peptide size (only 1% peptides above 1200 Daltons), resulting in a lower risk of allergic reactions.5